What is stormwater?

 - Pollution Prevention and Good Housekeeping: management of municipal facilities and operations to reduce pollution

-The City is developing a Stormwater Management Program that will outline how the City will meet the minimum control measures during the current permit term.
+The City has developed an updated Stormwater Management Program Plan that outlines how the City will meet the minimum control measures during the current permit term.

 The City is required to submit an annual report that demonstrates how the City addressed each of these minimum control measures.
 Click here to review Dublin’s 2013 NPDES report.